hadren-cloud/oxygen-cs-grp2-eq5/README.md

 ## Setup

-You need to setup the following variables inside the Main class:
+This project requires a `.env` file to function correctly.
+Please create a `variables.env` file in the root of the project directory and ensure it includes the following variables:

-- HOST: The host of the sensor hub and HVAC system.
+- `HOST`: The host address for the service.
+Format: 'http://[ip_address]'.
-- TOKEN: The token for authenticating requests.
+- `TOKEN`: The secret token for authentication.
+Format: Alphanumeric string.
-- TICKETS: The number of tickets.
+- `TICKETS`: The number of tickets.
+Format: Numeric string.
-- T_MAX: The maximum allowed temperature.
+- `T_MAX`: The maximum temperature.
+Format: Numeric string.
-- T_MIN: The minimum allowed temperature.
+- `T_MIN`: The minimum temperature.
+Format: Numeric string.
-- DATABASE: The database connection details.
+- `DB_NAME`: The name of the database.
+Format: Alphanumeric string.
+- `DB_USER`: The username for the database.
+Format: Alphanumeric string.
+- `DB_PASSWORD`: The password for the database.
+Format: Alphanumeric string.
+- `DB_HOST`: The host address for the database.
+Format: 'localhost' or '[ip_address]'.

+Some default variables are set but the project will not work unless you provide the credentials.

 ## Running the Program